 PROC SQL is a SAS Procedure that combines the functionality of DATA and PROC steps into a single step.

-PROC SQL can perform sorting of data, creating summaries of data, subsetting, joining (merge), concatenation of datasets, create new or calculated variables, printing the results or create a new table or view all in a single step.
+PROC SQL can sort data, create summaries of data, subsetting, join (merge), concatenate datasets, create new or calculated variables, print the results, create a new table, or view all in a single step.

 PROC SQL in SAS can be used to retrieve, update, and report on information from SAS data sets or other database products.